-The Authority's arrangements for achieving financial resilience are sound
+In March 2016 our Financial Resilience Assessment reported that the Authority's arrangements for achieving financial resilience were sound

 - Financial resilience is achieved when an authority has robust systems and processes to effectively manage its financial risks and opportunities, and to secure a stable financial position.
 We considered whether the Authority had appropriate arrangements to plan to secure and maintain its financial resilience in the medium term (typically three to five years ahead).
 While there may be more certainty for the Authority over an annual cycle, financial pressures impact beyond the current settlement period.
-We have considered evidence of the Authority's approach to managing its finances in the recent past and over the medium term when reaching our view on the Authority's financial resilience. - Our detailed report contained no proposals for improvement and was noted by the Finance, Audit and Performance Management Committee 18 July 2016.
-We found that the Authority's arrangements for achieving financial resilience are sound because: - a The Authority has increased expenditure by 0.6 per cent compared to 2011-12 and levels of reserves are increasing; - b Financial planning is supported by a stable financial regime and key risks and challenges are well understood; - c Financial control is supported by effective budget monitoring and forecasting, and a good track record of managing budgets; - d Financial governance is effective and supported by clear challenge, timely and accurate reporting, and commitment at a senior level.
+We have considered evidence of the Authority's approach to managing its finances in the recent past and over the medium term when reaching our view on the Authority's financial resilience. - 24 Our detailed report contained no proposals for improvement and was noted by the Performance Audit and Scrutiny Committee meeting on 25 April 2016.
+We found that the Authority's arrangements for achieving financial resilience are sound because: - a the Authority has reduced expenditure by 20 per cent compared to 2011-12 and levels of reserves are increasing; - b financial planning is supported by a stable financial regime and key risks and challenges are well understood; - c financial control is supported by effective budget monitoring and forecasting and the Authority has a good track record of managing budgets; and - d financial governance is effective and supported by clear challenge, accurate reporting and commitment at senior level.